Gardens and Walks

 Looking for gardens to visit in Bristol?
 You’ll find more than just animals at Wild Place Project!

 Our beautiful gardens contain unusual trees, shrubs and plants from around the world.
-Wild Place Project is home to an award winning RHS Chelsea garden and our very own Sanctuary Garden.
-As well as our gardens, Wild Place Project is home to wonderful woodland walks.
+There's also our very own Sanctuary Garden and wonderful woodland walks.

 With plenty of room to throw or kick a ball around and space to lay a blanket down, the Tower Meadow is the ideal spot for families.

-The Sanctuary Garden was given its name because it is home to air raid shelters from World War II and would have been an area of protection and sanctuary for nearby families during the war.
+The Sanctuary Garden was given its name because it's home to air raid shelters from the Second World War and would have offered protection and sanctuary for nearby families during the war.
 The aptly named garden will now provide sanctuary to plants in need of conservation.

 The Sanctuary Garden has its own herb bed, which is used by the chefs in our Courtyard Café

-As well as ornamental elements displayed within this pretty garden, there is also edible plants that keepers feed to the animals.
+As well as ornamental elements displayed within this pretty garden, there are also edible plants that keepers feed to the animals.